ourworldventures/www_ourparadise/content/about/index.md

 ### Who We Are

+<p>We are an international group of believers in a better world who choose to act to make whatever difference we can.
+We are dreamers and doers.</p>

 <p>

-We are an international group of believers in a better world who choose to act to make whatever difference we can.
-We are dreamers and doers.
 Primarily we are focused on building out **[a decentralized Internet](https://threefold.io)** owned by the people – a safe, fair, and equal Internet offering private and secure digital tools and experiences.
 It is a big journey, and a journey we are deeply devoted to.

 </p>

 <p>Africa is a continent which has been exploited for centuries, robbed of its culture and its resources.
 We came to Zanzibar and Tanzania to bring our technology here, to help reverse the story of this country and the wider continent.</p>

-<p>Together with local people of Zanzibar and Tanzania and foreigners alike, we are creating a safe space for us all, while protecting our mother earth.</p>
+<p>We believe that collaboration is the key to a better future.
+So, together we are creating a safe space for us all, while protecting our mother earth.</p>

 {% end %}